 Therefore, hypothesis 3 is supported by our findings.
-It is obvious that overconfidence is less likely when assessing diversified means of investment in comparison to non-diversified means of investment.
+It is obvious that overconfidence is less likely when assessing diversified financial instruments in comparison to non-diversified financial instruments.
 This can be attributed to the behavioral anomaly of correlation neglect.
-Investors who intend to reduce any damages of overconfidence are hereby advised to increasingly invest in diversified means.
+Investors who intend to reduce any damages of overconfidence are hereby advised to increasingly invest in diversified financial instruments (such as equity funds).

-4. Summary
+4 Summary